PaulLikesToCode/url_lookup/README.md

 ## NodeJS
 As already mentioned, the API level runs in NodeJS.
 Node version > 5.3 and npm version > 3.4 are recommended.
 If you're running locally on default ports, you can just start the server.
 If you change anything (IP address of Cassandra, or the Node port, for example) make your changes in app_config.js.
 Node is using the cluster module, which allows it to run an instance on each CPU on the machine.
 To turn this off, set `config.use_cluster = false;` in app_config.js.
 It's also using morgan for logging, which currently is going to `process.stdout`.
 Express is used as the http server, and the Datastax Cassandra driver is used to connect to Cassandra.

+Responses to the api are simple string messages.
+GET requests tell you if it's safe or not to proceed to the url.
+POST requests thanks you for updating the blacklist or tells you the url is malformed (example,com).
+Strings were decided over true/false because true/false can be confusing.
+Is it true the url is in the blacklist, or true it's ok to proceed to the url?

 Steps to get Node started:
 ```